A Unified Benchmark for the Unknown Detection Capability of Deep Neural Networks: Unknown Detection Benchmark Datasets

 \textbf{Far-OoD datasets.} For the far-OoD datasets, we use datasets commonly employed as OoD datasets in the literature: resized LSUN, SVHN, DTD, and Gaussian Noise.
 To ensure that the far-OoD is semantically far from the in-distribution, we compose the far-OoD classes such that they do not share semantic concepts with in-distribution classes.

-Resized LSUN with ten scene categories has been widely used in reference to the OoDD task~\cite{liang2017enhancing, lee2018simple}.
-However, as presented in the top row of Figure~\ref{fig:lsun-tiny}, images in resized LSUN contain artificial noise caused by inappropriate image processing, causing the OoDD performance to be overestimated significantly.
-Tack et al.~\cite{tack2020csi} reported this problem by showing that resized LSUN is easily detectable with a simple smoothness score based on the total variation distance.
+Resized LSUN with ten scene categories has been widely used in reference to the OoDD task~\citep{liang2017enhancing, lee2018simple}.
+However, as presented in the top row of Figure~\ref{fig:lsun-tiny}, images in resized LSUN contain artificial noise caused by inappropriate image processing, causing the OoDD performance to be overestimated significantly. \cite{tack2020csi} reported this problem by showing that resized LSUN is easily detectable with a simple smoothness score based on the total variation distance.
+Specifically, they defined total variation (TV) as the sum of $L_2$ distances between a given pixel and the surrounding pixels, summed over all pixels in an image.
+The smoothness score is then calculated as the difference between the average total variation over all images in a dataset and the total variation of each individual image.
 Hence, we reconstruct the dataset, referred to as LSUN-FIX, by employing a fixed resize operation following a procedure in~\cite{tack2020csi}.
 Samples from LSUN-FIX are shown in the bottom row of Figure~\ref{fig:lsun-tiny}.

 We also empirically observed that the detection performance on LSUN reported in the literature is greatly overestimated, as shown in Section~\ref{sec:section4}.
-For example, in the literature, the Mahalanobis detector~\cite{lee2018simple}, a typical approach for OoDD, scored $98.2\%$ as the area under the receiver operating characteristic (AUROC) at the experimental setting of CIFAR-100 vs. LSUN.
+For example, in the literature, the Mahalanobis detector~\citep{lee2018simple}, a typical approach for OoDD, scored $98.2\%$ as the area under the receiver operating characteristic (AUROC) at the experimental setting of CIFAR-100 vs. LSUN.
 However, it showed $51.76\%$ AUROC in our experimental settings of detecting LSUN-FIX against CIFAR-40, indicating that the model virtually undertakes random guessing for the OoDD problem~\footnote{We excluded the Mahalanobis detector from the comparison based on this finding.}.